CxZMoE/viper4linux-configloader/README.md

 3. Input -1 and then Enter to quit, if you use CTRL+C to quit, the viper will be killed by SIGKILL.

 4. ENJOY!

+# QA
+1. How to clear my config?
+simply `rm -rf ~/.config/viper4linux-configloader`

+2. Where is the preprovided config files?
+`/usr/local/viper4linux-configloader/configs`

+3. Where is the audio.conf?
+Notmally in `~/.config/viper4linux` if you follow the installation guide of viper4linux.